 There are adhesives that are all in one (etch, primer, bond, all in one bottle).
 These are a little bit faster but generally have a lower bond strength to the tooth.
 The 4th generation bonding materials are still the “Gold Standard”.
 This is where the etch, primer and bond are applied separately.

-At Deer Park Dental, the dental bonding procedure typically takes 45 – 60 minutes per tooth for larger fillings.
+At Deer Park Dental, the teeth bonding procedure typically takes 45 – 60 minutes per tooth for larger fillings.
 Small one surface fillings sometimes take less time.

 How long does Dental Bonding last?

 Dental bonding in general lasts half as long as silver fillings, but with good oral hygiene and good diet, they can last many years longer.
 Newer techniques are showing promising results of much longer lasting resin fillings.